 Sucre Venezuela Travel Guide

 Cumaná has no metro or tram system.
-The main public transportation consists of a network of buses and "por puestos" (collective taxis/vans).
+The main public transportation consists of a system of buses and "por puestos" (collective taxis/vans).
 Buses are larger vehicles on fixed routes, often crowded.
 Por puestos are smaller vans or cars on fixed routes, generally faster and a little more expensive.

 Cheapest way to travel, follow fixed routes, often crowded.